Stem cell sperm study leads to successful mouse births

 The working sperm which they made was then used to father healthy, and crucially fertile, pups, Cell journal reports.

-A UK expert said it was a significant step forward in infertility research.'Landmark achievement'
+A UK expert said it was a significant step forward in infertility research.

 The Kyoto University team were able to turn mouse embryonic stem cells into early sperm cells called primordial germ cells (PGCs).